constellation-app/constellation-training/Developer Training/docs/developer_guide.md

 # Chapter 1: Development Environment

-Constellation is built in Java 8 on top of the NetBeans platform, taking advantage of its module and windowing systems, among others.
-For information on how to install and configure Java 8 or NetBeans, refer to Oracle's documentation.
+Constellation is built in Java 21 on top of the NetBeans platform, taking advantage of its module and windowing systems, among others.
+For information on how to install and configure Java 21 or NetBeans, refer to instructions on the Azul and Apache Netbeans websites.

 ## Exercise 1.1: Setting up your Development Environment